19 Stunning Lagoon Swimming Pool Designs

 A vinyl lining is the most affordable option of the three.
 A continuous sheet of vinyl on the topmost surface of the pool separates the water from the subsurface of mortar and sand.
 Vinyl pools are versatile and less prone to cracks.

-Adding a modern fire-bowl to your backyard landscape is a stylish way to give an exotic ambiance and add warmth and light for nighttime swimming or backyard entertaining.
+Adding a modern fire bowl to your backyard landscape is a stylish way to create an exotic ambiance and provide warmth and light for nighttime swimming or backyard entertaining.

 Lagoon Style Pool Water Features